Adult Language Learning: Speaking Practice That Fits Real Life

 Use short real-life scenarios.
 Attempt the sentence out loud, correct one blocker, repeat the better version, then change one detail.

-Why can I study a language but not speak it?
+Why can i study a language but not speak it?

 Recognition and speaking are different skills.
 If most practice is silent, spoken retrieval stays fragile.